 We’ve all wondered how they end up on the small screen, though.
 We’ve wondered who gets picked over our mate Susan next door, and why.
-At a time when the people we see on this kind of contestant-based programme pay a huge contribution to cultural chatter, we asked a casting producer to fill us in on what actually goes into putting someone on TV in the first place.
+With news that Love Island's Molly-Mae Hague has landed a 'seven-figure fashion deal' as Pretty Little Thing's Creative Director, and at a time when the people we see on this kind of contestant-based programme pay a huge contribution to cultural chatter, we asked a casting producer to fill us in on what actually goes into putting someone on TV in the first place.

 Cora* has worked in TV production for six years now.
 She’s assisted the casting on a few of the shows that we’ve already mentioned and other primetime staples ranging from traditional talent competitions to dating shows.
 While she’s not able to give too much away (some programmes will still be in confidential production stages, you see), she was able to share some surprising accounts of what it's really like working behind the scenes at such an early stage.